 Two working edges for scraping with both pull and push strokes.

 Durable tempered steel edges, for smoothing harder woods.

-At 1/8" thick, this scraper is much beefier than a standard scraper blade.
-Two cutting edges let the tool work in both directions, without flexing and with less chattering, so you'll save time and effort.
+At 1/8" thick, Ultimate scrapers are much beefier than standard scraper blades.
+Two cutting edges let the tool work in both directions, without flexing and with less chattering.
+That saves a lot of time and effort!
 The tempered tool steel holds a more durable edge, too.
-It does an outstanding job of smoothing hardwood surfaces, purflings, rosettes, and more.
-The overall shape is specially refined for hand-contouring and graduating arched instrument tops and backs, as well as smoothing flat surfaces.
+The shapes are specially refined for hand-contouring and graduating arched instrument tops and backs, as well as smoothing bindings and flat surfaces.